ChenYutongTHU/ChenYutongTHU.github.io/publication.md

 <style>
   /* Custom style for highlighted font (for your name) */ .highlight-author {
-    font-family: 'Cursive', sans-serif; /* Example font, you can change it to any font */
+/*     font-family: 'Arial', sans-serif; /* Example font, you can change it to any font */ */
     font-weight: bold;
     color: #9E7BB5; /* Set your highlight color (you can choose any color) */
     font-size: 10px; /* Set the font size */